-Customers are more sensitive to "blinks" on feeders as their reliance on the Electric System has evolved.
+Customers are more sensitive to "blinks" on feeders as their reliance on the Electric System evolved.
 LUS utilizes a fuse burning philosophy to isolate faulted feeder segments and reduce blinks to upstream customers, improving SAIFI performance.
 Automatic reclosers are applied at large taps and in heavily treed areas to provide sectionalizing capability and automatically restore service in the event of a temporary fault, improving SAIDI values.
-Transmission line reclosing is applied on some of the 69 kV lines and has been an effective tool for rapid restoration.
+Transmission line reclosing is applied on some of the 69 kV lines and was an effective tool for rapid restoration.

 LUS contracts with Osmose to inspect and treat wood poles, as well as check ground impedances to ensure reliable operation of the distribution system.
 All poles holding LUS wires or fiber, including those owned by other entities, are inspected on an eight-year cycle.
 LUS owned poles are treated or replaced, as necessary; other entities owning poles found deficient are notified of those specific issues.
 Ground impedance is maintained at 5 ohms or less to ensure protective device operation and safe grounding conditions.
-2,314 poles were inspected and 43 were identified for replacement, 39 were replaced in 2018 with the remaining 4 scheduled for replacement early in 2019.
-In addition, 1,874 poles were treated at groundline on 6 feeders.
+2,388 poles were inspected and 161 were identified for replacement; 12 were replaced in 2019 with the remainder scheduled for replacement early in 2020.